klerk-io/open.klerk.io/README.md

 ## Deployment

 Depending on the platform there are different ways of deployment.
 Please refer to the platform documentation for details.
 For **Google Cloud Platform** enter `npm run gcloud-deploy` after setting up your credentials.

+## Usage

+You can send JSON data to the `https://your.deployment-example-url.com/lockers/yield` endpoint with a POST request and retrieve your data from `https://your.deployment-example-url.com/lockers/fetch/{{ LOCKER_ID }}` with a GET request.